zeyn-app/Up-School-Weekly/README.md

 # Up-School-Weekly
-I'll try to share my work at Up school here on a weekly
+I'll try to share my work at Up school here on a weekly.